 By telephone +353 (0)1 661 3755

-By email 0 registration@energyireland.ie
+By email registration@energyireland.ie

 Delegate fee €895 + VAT @ 23% = €1,100.85

 Fee includes documentation, lunch and other refreshments served during the conference and is payable in advance.

 Terms and conditions

+- Once booked places may not be cancelled.

-- at no additional charge
+- If you are unable to attend, you can send a substitute participant instead at no additional charge.

 - Failure to attend requires full payment.

+- Conference fees includes entry for one person per ticket

 - We intend to photograph this event.
-Any photographs will be used only for our own publications
+Any photographs will be used only for our own publications.

-Confirmation of registration will be emailed to all delegates following receipt of booking.
+Confirmation of registration will be emailed to all delegates following receipt of registration details.
+If you have not received your acknowledgement within 48 hours of registering, please email registration@energyireland.ie to confirm your booking.

-ENERGY IRELAND[®] YEARBOOK 2025
+ENERGY IRELAND® YEARBOOK 2025

 now available to order